Best currency to take to Morocco from UK

 Why does Morocco have such tough rules on currency exchange?

-Why do i need to keep the currency exchange receipt and why can they not exchange the dirham back into Pounds without it?
 The simple reason is that they are trying to ensure that you have not gained the Moroccan dirham by gambling in Casino’s.
 Gambling in Casino’s and taking Moroccan Dirham will have special rules for tax.
 Obviously, in the past, some gamblers have tried to get away without paying the special gambling tax, posing just as a tourist.
 So, now, they insist upon seeing that currency exchange receipt to make sure that you aren’t trying to pull a fast one after a win at the Casino!
 Additionally, it is to ensure that you are not trying to sneak out of Morocco with Dirham that you may have earned from work in Morocco, without paying the proper amount of tax.

 What can i do if i do not have the Moroccan dirham currency exchange receipt?